 - In The Order of the Stick, the kobold in the first Linear Guild is named Yikyik.
 The second one is his son Yokyok.
 There is no known connection between them and the third kobold Yukyuk, so it's more like a regular Theme Naming, and the fact that Yokyok is the son of Yikyik is just there to throw in a Shout-Out to The Princess Bride (this guy even looks like Inigo Montoya).

-- The Jones family from Irregular Webcomic! are named after states, hence Montana Jones, North Dakota Jones, and Minnesota Jones.
-Word of God is that if Monty were to have a son, he'd be named Washington Jones.
+- The Jones family from Irregular Webcomic! are named after states.
+Here's the explanation and the paternal ancestry.
+Additional Word of God is that if Monty were to have a son, he'd be named Idaho.